nguyenlong-github/java-senmon-lessons/README.md

 Feel free to browse the exercises, review the code, and run the programs in your local environment.
 Constructive feedback is always welcome!

----

-You can modify or expand this further depending on your preferences!